denisdiaconu/Light-Novel-Con/README.md

 ![screenshot](./screenshot2.png)
 ![screenshot](./screenshot3.png)

 In this project, I used all the knowledge I attained about HTML & CSS.
 I build a page about the Light Novel Conference of 2021.
+This is the Capstone project for the CSS & HTML module of the Microverse Program.

 ## Built With